rspec/rspec.github.io/source/blog/2015-11-13-rspec-3-4-has-been-released.md

 expression.
 For a case like the snippet above, the failure output will now include the entire expression.

+There's also a new config option to go wth this: `config.max_displayed_failure_line_count`, which defaults to 10 and sets a limit on the size of the snippet.

 Thanks to Yuji Nakayama for [implementing](https://github.com/rspec/rspec-core/pull/2083) this!

 #### Install `coderay` for Syntax Highlighting